-Kin no Almond Fish : A Snack Served in Japan’s School Lunch
+Kin no Almond Fish Snack Served in Japan’s School Lunch

-When I was an elementary school student, I used to look forward to a small packed fish snack sometimes served in school lunch.
+When I was an elementary schoolboy, I used to look forward to a small packaged fish snack sometimes served in school lunch.

-The product has 10 small packs in the package and each pack contains a mix of small pieces of blanched roasted almonds and dried young Japanese anchovies.
+The product is made up of 10 small packs, which contain a mix of small pieces of blanched roasted almonds and dried young anchovies.

-As you can see in the photo, the Kin no Almond Fish snack is a simple snack, but the dried anchovy has plenty of natural umami and a moderate sweetness, while the roasted almond is pleasantly crunchy and savory.
+As you can see in the photo, Kin no Almond Fish is a simple old-fashioned snack.

-According to the ingredient list on the back of the package, the Kin no Almond Fish snack consists of almond (harvested in the U.S.), Japanese anchovy, sugar, sesame seeds, soy sauce, starch decomposition product, salt, trehalose, and seasonings (including amino acid)
+According to the ingredient list on the back of the package, the Kin no Almond Fish snack consists of almonds, anchovy, sugar, sesame seeds, soy sauce, starch decomposition product, salt, trehalose, and seasoning (including amino acids).

-Based on the nutrition facts, one pack (8 g) of the Kin no Fish Almond snack has 41 kcal and contains
+Based on the nutrition facts label, the Kin no Almond Fish snack has 41 kcal per pack (8 grams) and contains

 - calcium 65 mg